SSyncropel Docs

 Stop-Process -Id <pid> -Force

-Then start the daemon again.
+Then start the instance again.

 9P or WSL cwd interaction (Windows)